cloudshiftstrategies/aws_cost/README.md

 Here is an example [cloud formation template](https://s3-us-west-2.amazonaws.com/cfn.cloudshift.cc/CssCostExplorerRole.json) that creates an IAM role in the target account with cost explorer access.

 ## Module examples
+You can call this code as a module from your python scripts
 ```python
 >>> from aws_cost.aws_cost import get_aws_cost
 >>> get_aws_cost(account_id=123456789012)